Macy’s Hilariously Trolled Chrissy Teigen While John Legend Performed At Their Annual Thanksgiving Parade

-A lot has changed since 2014–there’s a new president in office, a new most followed person on Instagram and a number of new little faces associated with the Kardashian surname, just to name a few.
-One thing, however, that has withheld the test of time is the sassiness delivered by model and cookbook author Chrissy Teigen, many times via her Twitter account, where 10.6 million followers are able to witness her infamous remarks first hand.
+A lot has changed since 2014; there’s a new president in office, a new most-followed person on Instagram, and a number of new little faces associated with the Kardashian surname, just to name a few.
+One thing that has withheld the test of time is the sassiness delivered by model and cookbook author Chrissy Teigen, many times via her Twitter account, where 10.6 million followers are able to witness her infamous remarks first hand.

-One account that has followed Teigen through the year’s is that of the popular department store Macy’s, whose annual Thanksgiving parade yesterday featured a performance from none other than Chrissy’s husband, the popular singer John Legend.
-And while John was excited for his spot on the Build-A-Bear float during the yearly tradition, it’s sponsor, Huffington Post noted, was quick to point out that his wife had once tweeted that she felt the exact opposite about the event.
+One account that has followed Teigen through the years is that of the popular department store, Macy’s, whose annual Thanksgiving parade yesterday featured a performance from none other than Chrissy’s husband, John Legend.
+And while John was excited for his spot on the Build-A-Bear float during the yearly tradition, its sponsor, Huffington Post noted, was quick to point out that his wife had once tweeted that she felt the exact opposite about the event.

 Legend took to his own twitter account early Thursday morning, reminding fans that he would soon be part of the annual festivity.
 Not even five minutes later, Macy’s social media team responded to his announcement, reminding that Chrissy once voiced some strong feelings about parades.